wisdark/p0wnedShell/README.md

 * Benjamin DELPY's MS14-068 kekeo Exploit
 * Didier Stevens modification of ReactOS Command Prompt

-Binaries are loaded in memory using ReflectivePEInjection (Byte arrays are Compressed using Gzip and saved as [Base64 encoded strings](https://github.com/Cn33liz/p0wnedShell/blob/master/Utilities/CompressString.cs)).
+Binaries are loaded in memory using ReflectivePEInjection (Byte arrays are compressed using Gzip and saved as [Base64 encoded strings](https://github.com/Cn33liz/p0wnedShell/blob/master/Utilities/CompressString.cs)).

 ### Shout-outs:

 p0wnedshell is heavily based on tools and knowledge from people like harmj0y, the guys from Powersploit, Sean Metcalf, SubTee, Nikhil Mittal, Besimorhino, Benjamin Delpy e.g. So shout-outs go to them and of course to our friends in Redmond for giving us access to a very powerfull hacking language.

+### Todo:

+* Tab completion within the shell using TabExpansion2.
+* More attacks (Overpass-the-hash e.g.)

 ### Contact: